FEvoR/master/README.md

 cmake ..
 make install
 ```
-There is no unistall routine within the make file.
+There is no uninstall routine within the make file.
 However, you can uninstall
 the FEvoR library by running

 ```bash